Raila Odinga: Political positions

 Odinga's political ideology can be loosely styled as social democracy, more closely aligned with American left-wing politics.
-His position was once in favour of a parliamentary system as he initially backed a constitution giving executive powers to a prime minister, but he subsequently changed his position to support a presidential system with a devolved power structure, which is reflected in Kenya's current constitution.
+His position was once in favour of a parliamentary system as he initially backed a constitution giving executive powers to a prime minister; he subsequently changed his position to support a presidential system with a devolved power structure, which is reflected in Kenya's Constitution.

 Odinga was seen as one of the main forces behind the devolution now enshrined in the constitution as an essential part of Kenya's governance system.
 He is also noted for his contribution to the evolution of multi-party democracy in Kenya and his desire to see the country have a Western-style democratic system.
 Due to an economic downturn and extreme drought, Odinga called for the suspension of taxes on fuels and certain foods that disproportionately impact the poor.

-Nevertheless, on social issues, Odinga took a more conservative line.
-On LGBT issues, Odinga stated that "the constitution is very clear on this issue and men or women found engaging in homosexuality will not be spared", adding that "If we find a man engaging in homosexuality or a woman in lesbianism, we'll arrest them and put them in jail".
+On social issues, Odinga took a more conservative line.
+On LGBT issues, Odinga stated that "the constitution is very clear on this issue and men or women found engaging in homosexuality will not be spared", adding, "If we find a man engaging in homosexuality or a woman in lesbianism, we'll arrest them and put them in jail".
 These comments were widely condemned from LGBT activists, who stated that his rhetoric put the lives of LGBT Kenyans in danger.
 In response, his office walked back Odinga's statement, claiming he only meant to clarify that same-sex marriage is illegal under the constitution.